2009/10

 The royal blue jersey was considered to be the number one choice.

-A sky blue shirt was first used for a handful of games, which made the odd reappearance through the season, such as when playing away at York against their blue/red halved shirts.
+An odd sky blue shirt was used for a handful of games, such as when playing away at York against their blue/red halved shirts.

-Exact details have been hard to research, with only a few grainy photos, and no other examples of this template found on the web.
-Can anybody help provide greater detail?
+Exact details of this sky shirt have been hard to research, with only a few grainy photos, but I have found this template worn by continental teams during 2008.

 Wembley Shirt

-Having narrowly missed out on reaching the play-offs the year before, Oxford United went one better, reaching the Play-Off Final at the new Wembley Stadium.
+After narrowly missing out on the playoffs the previous year, Oxford United went one better by reaching the Play-Off Final at the new Wembley Stadium.

-In keeping with Wembley tradition, Oxford United had specially embroidered shirts.
+True to Wembley tradition, Oxford United wore specially embroidered shirts for the occasion.

 Match by Match